-If you’re asking why does my oven smell like pee, there are likely bigger problems at hand.
-An oven that smells like urine is likely a nesting place for mice, indicating that other areas are infested as well.
+If you’re asking why does my oven smell like sulfur, chemicals, or rotten eggs, there are likely bigger problems at hand.
+An oven that smells like this is likely a nesting place for mice, indicating that other areas are infested as well.
 Mice often seek out warm, secluded spots for nesting, making the oven, closets, attic, and basement prime nesting places.

-In addition to the smell of urine, signs of mice infestation include:
+In addition to these odors, signs of mice infestation include:

 - Clusters of droppings